 Schools Providing Online Learning Only

-Below is a full list of schools that are currently not providing in-school instruction.
+Below is a full list of schools that are currently not providing in-school instruction along with the date when in-school instruction will restart.

 KCS COVID Metrics - Updated Daily at 4 p.m.Student AttendanceTeacher/School Staff AttendanceBus Service InterruptionCafeteria Support Staff AttendanceCustodial Support Staff AttendanceSubstitute Availability